fortunejs/fortune/README.md

 - Type validations, plus support for custom types.
 - Application-level denormalized inverse relationships.
-- Dereferencing relationships in a single logical request.
+- Dereferencing relationships in a single request.
 - Transaction support for databases that support transactions, such as Postgres.
 - IndexedDB functionality in web browsers.
 - Built-in wire protocol for data synchronization between server and client.